YiDong7120/Visitor-Management-System/README.md

 * [Aggregation pipeline for the peak hour](Figures/Aggregation%20pipeline%20for%20the%20peak%20hour.png) </br>
 * [Schema for the peak hour](Figures/Schema%20for%20the%20peak%20hour.png)

+# Conclusion
+As for our summary, Visitor Management System (VMS) records and tracks the number of visitors who enter a secure area at a particular time.
+In our situation, we've chosen the hospital as our secure location, and we'll be using the VMS to replace paper-based operations with digital procedures.
+We use MongoDB, Visual Studio Code, and the GitHub library to relate to the retrieval of information and safeguarding of data acquired efficiently.
+We opted to include services such as parking lot booking, as well as extra metrics such as peak visitor hours of operation in our project.
+For security reasons, we have enhanced the security of our proposed system by using encryption, authentication, and authorization.
+All possible exception handlings are properly implemented and tested to avoid the malfunction of our source codes.
+To make our product more commercial in the market, we did the analysis of peak hours of visiting time which is during lunchtime (12 p.m. until 1 p.m.) and off work time (6 p.m. until 7 p.m.).

 # Presentation
 ***
 [![Visitor Management System](https://img.youtube.com/vi/u39l5Jeie8o/0.jpg)](https://www.youtube.com/watch?v=u39l5Jeie8o)